aineito/stats.VWP/README.md

 learnr::run_tutorial("DPA", "stats.VWP") # Divergence point analysis
 ```

-The tutorials below should still work, but they are a bit outdated and not maintained.
+The tutorials below should still work, but they are a bit outdated and not being maintained.

 ``` r
 learnr::run_tutorial("Session3", "stats.VWP") # visualising the data